-Safeguarding is defined on page 6 as protecting anyone under the age of 18 from maltreatment, preventing impairment of their health or development, ensuring they grow up in circumstances consistent with the provision of safe and effective care, and taking action to enable them to have the best outcomes.
+In the document, Keeping Children Safe in Education, safeguarding is defined as protecting anyone under the age of 18 from maltreatment, preventing impairment of their health or development, ensuring they grow up in circumstances consistent with the provision of safe and effective care, and taking action to enable them to have the best outcomes.

 Role of schools and colleges

-Paragraphs 4-5 outline the role of schools and colleges in safeguarding children.
-It says schools and colleges “form part of the wider safeguarding system for children” and should:
+The role of schools and colleges in safeguarding children says schools and colleges “are an important part of the wider safeguarding system for children” and should: